Drmarbles5/Desk-Clock-Timer-Thing/README.md

 ## Hardware Design Notes

+### Layer Stack-Up

+The board is 2-layers.
+Top and bottom copper layers are used for signal routing and ground pours, with a solid reference ground plane beneath the RF and USB traces.

 ### 2.4 GHz Antenna

 The board uses a **meander PCB antenna** for the 2.4 GHz Bluetooth link.
 The antenna is designed to